1mmortalon3/galaxiesofelysium/README.md

 ## Placing the Keys in the world

-The item files in `schema/items/keys/` are ready to use but aren't spawned anywhere yet — that's a deliberate map/story decision left to you.
+The item files in `schema/items/keys/` are ready to use but aren't spawned anywhere yet — that's a deliberate map/story decision left to you the owner.
 Options, roughly in order of effort:
 - **Simplest:** as an admin, spawn one of each Key item near a location that fits its galaxy's theme (a ruin for the Zhyrin Key, a trade hub for the Xandrale Key, etc.), then leave them for players to find.
 - **More game-like:** wrap each Key spawn in a quest, a locked door, an NPC vendor who trades for one, or a `timer.Create` that respawns a Key on a random Notable World location after a Convergence resets the board.
-- **Most ambitious:** since your concept art names eight Notable Worlds (Aurelon Prime, Nova Veridia, Kael-7, Vaeloris, Drakenfall, Seraph Prime, The Convergence, Elysiyum Prime), you could build those out as actual named zones on your map (or separate maps travelled between via a "warp" trigger) and tie each Key to its matching world.
+- **Most ambitious:** since the concept art useda s a refrence names eight Notable Worlds (Aurelon Prime, Nova Veridia, Kael-7, Vaeloris, Drakenfall, Seraph Prime, The Convergence, Elysiyum Prime), you could build those out as actual named zones on your map (or separate maps travelled between via a "warp" trigger) and tie each Key to its matching world.